Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Discussion

-Compared to other small-scale analyses, our growth rate constraints are noticeably tighter.
+Compared to other small-scale analyses, we obtain somewhat tighter growth rate constraints.
 This is likely due to a combination of several factors.
-First of all, we leverage a much larger set of simulations with much larger volume and higher resolution.
-Specifically, we use 85 \textsc{AbacusSummit} base boxes, each of $(2h^{-1}\mathrm{Gpc})^3$ volume and $6912^3$ particles, compared to the 40 $(1h^{-1}\mathrm{Gpc})^3$ boxes with $1400^3$ particles used in the \textsc{Aemulus} analyses and in \citet{2021Lange}. \citet{2021Kobayashi} relies on the \textsc{Dark Quest} simulation suite, which is a set of 80 $(2h^{-1}\mathrm{Gpc})^3$ boxes with lower particle resolution at $2048^3$.
-A second key advantage of our analysis is the hybrid MC + emulator approach.
-A typical emulator approach aims to accurately predict the observable over an overly expansive parameter space that covers many regions that are completely ruled out.
-However, with our approach, we sample both the cosmology and HOD training sets only within realistic regions of the parameter space, thus focusing the limited computational power and model flexibility on improving accuracy in such regions.
-The combination of large simulations and a hydrid adaptive emulation ensures that we minimize modeling errors within our computational and modeling limits.
+First of all, the \textsc{AbacusSummit} simulations have large volume and an extensive cosmology grid.
+The large volume helps reduce sample variance, as shown in section~\ref{subsec:cov_bias}.
+The cosmology grid is the largest of its kind and contains additional sampling along parameter directions such as $\sigma_8$ and $\omega_\mathrm{cdm}$.
+The cosmologies are also sampled along well-constrained quantities such as the acoustic peak scale.
+These design choices should help increase density of training sample in the parameter space of interest and reduce the resulting emulator error.
+The sample density of HOD training set is also increased via the hybrid MC + emulator approach.
+Existing HOD emulators aim to accurately predict observables over an overly expansive parameter space by spanning the parameter space with a latin hypercube.
+However, such a training set covers many regions that are ruled out by the data.
+With our hybrid approach, we construct the HOD training sets only within realistic regions of the parameter space, thus concentrating the limited computational power (limited by memory) and model flexibility on improving accuracy in a smaller region of the parameter space.
+The combination of these different design choices should minimize emulator errors and thus reduce the uncertainties in our posterior constraints.

+Finally, we caution that our estimation of the emulator errors is rather approximate and averaged over only a few test cosmologies.
+In principle, the emulator error is a function of cosmology and HOD.
+We showed in section~\ref{subsec:emu_test} that the typical emulator error varies from as low as $<10\%$ of the data error at Planck cosmology to close to $50\%$ of data error at other cosmologies.
+This suggests there is uncertainty in the final error bar we quote for $f\sigma_8$.
+However, our best-fit cosmology is indeed close to the center of the cosmology grid and within the range probed by the test cosmologies.
+As a result, the emulator error we reported is likely a reasonable estimate and that the final error bars are still dominated by data error and not by emulator error.